ArcticSnow/TopoPyScale_Documentation/docs/quickstart.md

 ```

 TopoClass will create a file structure in the project folder (see below).
 TopoPyScale assumes you have a DEM in GeoTiFF, and a set of climate data in netcdf (following ERA5 variable conventions).
 TopoPyScale can easier segment the DEM using clustering (e.g. K-mean), or a list of predefined point coordinates in `pts_list.csv` can be provided.
-Make sure all parameters in `config.ini` are correct.
+Make sure all parameters in `config.yml` are correct.
 ```
 my_project/
     ├── inputs/